TimOgden/MusicNote-CNN/README.md

 - ~~fix while/for loop skipping~~

 - ~~think about removing some of the types of chords possible.
 I don't even know how to do extended or augmented chords.
 Also, with how we set our system up, adding them in later is very easy.~~

+- ~~preprocessing should take only one column of pixels and normalize all of them, possibly 1 being green and 0 being blue~~